greatscottgadgets/hackrf/host/README.md

 ## How to build host software on Windows:
 ### Prerequisites for Cygwin, MinGW, or Visual Studio:

+You will need to install these tools:
-* cmake-3.1 or later from http://www.cmake.org/cmake/resources/software.html
+* cmake-3.8 or later from http://www.cmake.org/cmake/resources/software.html
+* Install Windows driver for HackRF hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
+  - If you want to use Zadig select HackRF USB device and just install/replace it with WinUSB driver.

+You will also need these dependency libraries:
 * libusb-1.0.18 or later from https://libusb.info/
-  * The Visual Studio binaries available on their site are only for Visual Studio 2015.
-If you are using a different version of VS you will need to build libusb from source.
+  * Make sure to grab the binaries corresponding to your VS version from the zip file
 * fftw-3.3.5 or later from http://www.fftw.org/install/windows.html
-* Install Windows driver for HackRF hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
-  - If you want to use Zadig select HackRF USB device and just install/replace it with WinUSB driver.

 If your environment has a package manager, such as Cygwin or MSYS2, you should be able to install these from there.
 Otherwise, you can download binaries directly from these sites and copy them to a build dependencies prefix.
 DLLs go in the bin folder, headers in include, .dll.a and .lib files in the lib folder, like normal.